behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ---

-## 7. Why Independent Validator Recomputation (v5)?
+## 7. Why Independent Validator Recomputation?

 ### Problem
-In v2-v4, the validator only checked whether the leader's status was an allowed label (VERIFIED, PARTIAL, REJECTED).
+In earlier versions, the validator only checked whether the leader's status was an allowed label.
 It did not independently recompute verified_count, total, or verified_urls.
-A malicious or faulty leader could return any value for these fields, and as long as status was one of the three allowed labels, validators would accept it.
-This broke the chain of trust because ConfidenceScorer and ReputationGuardian depend on these fields.
+A malicious or faulty leader could return any value for these fields, and validators would accept it.

 ### Solution
-The validator now performs five independent checks:
+The validator performs five independent checks:
-1. Shape validation: types, bounds, and total consistency.
+1. Shape validation.
-2. Independent recomputation: fetch every source and recompute verified_count and status.
+2. Independent recomputation of verified_count and status.
-3. Invariant check: status must equal compute_status(count, total).
+3. Invariant check: status equals compute_status(count, total).
-4. Scalar comparison: validator_count == leader_count and validator_status == leader_status.
+4. Scalar comparison of count and status.
-5. Set comparison: the set of verified URLs must match exactly.
+5. Set comparison of verified URLs.

-All five checks must pass for the result to be accepted.
+All five must pass.

 ### Why This Matters
 1. Leader cannot lie about status: invariant is checked.
 2. Leader cannot lie about verified_count: scalars are compared.
 3. Leader cannot lie about which URLs were verified: sets are compared.
 4. Leader cannot lie about total: total consistency is enforced.
-5. Every consequential field is bound to an independent recomputation.

 ### Trade-off
 - Each validator fetches every source independently, which increases cost and time.